Col. Carol Rymer OD '92 Finds Opportunity, Distinction in Army

 In the 20 years since graduating from the Pacific University College of Optometry, Col. Carol Z. Rymer O.D.
 ‘92 has found her career in the U.S. Army both rewarding and full of opportunity.

-She’s also made history: Two years ago, she became the first woman optometrist to earn the rank of "full bird" colonel in the U.S. Army.
+She’s also made history: In 2010, she became the first woman optometrist to earn the rank of "full bird" colonel in the U.S. Army.

 “I feel really lucky and honored by the recognition,” she said in a phone interview.
 “It is a humbling experience.”